micado-scale/micado-scale.github.io/docs/install/ansible-install.md

 *Note.
 MiCADO supports running both Occopus & Terraform on the same Master, if desired*

-### Step 7: Start the installation of MiCADO master
+### Step 7: Start the installation of MiCADO Control Plane

-Run the following command to build and initalise a MiCADO master node on the empty VM you launched in Step 4 and pointed to in *hosts.yml* Step 5.
+Run the following command to build and initalise a MiCADO Control Plane node on the empty VM you launched in Step 4 and pointed to in *hosts.yml* Step 5.

 ```
 cd playbook/